DigitalGeographyLab/green-paths-2/docs/source/installation.md

 Prerequisites:
 - Java (openjdk 22.0.1 or higher)
+    - Note: For University of Helsinki users, install Amazon Corretto from the SOftware Center
 - Setting JAVA_HOME environmental variable (if not set during installation)
 - Miniconda or Anaconda
 - Microsoft Visual Build Tools C++ 14.0 or greater